WebAssembly/component-model/design/mvp/CanonicalABI.md

 `STARTED`, [`RETURNING`](Async.md#returning) and `DONE`.
 The `EventCode` enum shares common code values with `AsyncCallState` to define the set of integer event codes that are delivered to [waiting](Async.md#waiting) or polling tasks.
-The `OnBlockResult` enum conveys the two possible results of the `on_block` future used to tell callers whether or not the callee blocked.

 The `current_Task` global holds an `asyncio.Lock` that is used to prevent the Python runtime from arbitrarily switching between Python coroutines (`async